arahmitz/adamblogstuff/content/posts/squashstretch/index.md

 > When we scale object in y axis by **n**, we'll multiply x and z scale by {{< katex >}} \\(\frac{1}{\sqrt{n}}\\) - to preserve the volume of the object.
 >

-In Maya's' *Rigging Node Editor*, it is possible to connect x, y and z with *multiplyDivide node*, to multiply these channels accordingly.
+In Maya's *Rigging Node Editor*, it is possible to connect x, y and z direclty with *multiplyDivide node*, to multiply these channels accordingly.
 This method is going to achieve a  good squash & stretch that is going to work on all type of bone chains - it's extremly useful for humanoid skeleton rigs with cartoon features!

 ### Squash & Stretch in video games